DevMostafa93/zappy-backend/README.md

 collection.
 Lastly, for our demo purpose, you will create a view that fetches tweets from mongoDB and shows in a table.
 Diagram below visualizes the process.
 Publish Message

+To run this project

+1-create a Slack and Twitter account (if u not have) 2-create app in developer.twitter (if u not have) 3-create channel in slack (if u not have)
+4-create app on slack and put your domain/slack/events in Event Subscriptions and Subscribe to workspace events 5-open the .env and add your data
+6-npm i
+7-node server.js